wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 ![EDS OMF Ingress](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOMFIngress.jpg "EDS OMF Ingress")

-During installation of Edge Data Store, you can choose to install either an Modbus TCP EDS adapter or an OPC UA EDS adapter, or both.
+During installation of Edge Data Store, you can choose to install either a Modbus TCP EDS adapter or an OPC UA EDS adapter, or both.
 The Modbus TCP and OPC UA EDS adapters require configuration of data source and data selection before they can collect data in Edge Data Store.
 You can use OMF data ingress once Edge Data Store is installed, with no further configuration steps.

 Edge Data Store is composed of components, and is designed to allow additional EDS adapters at a later point.